 A detailed statistical analysis plan has been published (Bell et al., 2020).
 The primary analysis for all primary and secondary outcomes was by intention to treat (ITT).
-Secondary analyses were performed to include the clinically relevant denominators such as: per total number of women with a positive pregnancy test after embryo transfer for miscarriage; per total number of pregnant women with an ongoing pregnancy resulting in delivery for pregnancy complications; per total number of babies born for birthweight and congenital anomalies.
+Secondary analyses were performed to include the clinically relevant denominators such as: per total number of women with a positive pregnancy test after embryo transfer, for miscarriage; per total number of pregnant women with an ongoing pregnancy resulting in delivery, for pregnancy complications; per total number of babies born, for birthweight and congenital anomalies.
 For neonatal secondary outcomes, the unit of analysis in the ITT analysis was the mother and in cases of multiple pregnancy where the infants’ outcomes differed, the worst outcome was reported.
 In this manuscript, results are reported per clinically relevant denominator.

-Risk ratios and confidence intervals were calculated using a Poisson regression model with a robust variance estimator.
+Risk ratios and CIs were calculated using a Poisson regression model with a robust variance estimator.
 Analyses were adjusted for all minimisation factors, where technically possible.
 Adjusted and unadjusted risk ratios are presented, with the primary inference based on the adjusted estimates.
 Linear regression was used for normally distributed continuous outcomes and quantile regression for skewed continuous outcomes.

-Pre-specified subgroup analyses for the primary outcome were (i) age (< 35, ≥ 35 to < 40, and ≥ 40 years), (ii) fertility clinic, (iii) cleavage vs blastocyst embryo transfer, (iv) single vs multiple embryo transfer, (v) number of previous embryo transfers.
+Pre-specified subgroup analyses for the primary outcome were: age (< 35, ≥ 35 to < 40, and ≥ 40 years); fertility clinic; cleavage versus blastocyst embryo transfer; single versus multiple embryo transfer; and number of previous embryo transfers.

-For the primary outcome, 95% confidence intervals were used for all analyses, and for secondary outcomes, 99% confidence intervals to allow cautious interpretation of the results due to the multiple number of hypothesis tests performed.
+For the primary outcome, 95% CIs were used for all analyses, and for secondary outcomes, 99% CIs to allow cautious interpretation of the results owing to the multiple number of hypothesis tests performed.

-Further pre-specified analyses were carried out for the primary outcome only: complier-average causal effect (CACE) analysis; per protocol (restricted to those who complied with the allocated intervention), and as treated (grouping couples according to allocation actually received).
+Further pre-specified analyses were carried out for the primary outcome only: complier-average causal effect analysis; per protocol (restricted to those who complied with the allocated intervention), and as treated (grouping couples according to allocation actually received).

-For the within-trial cost-effectiveness analysis, generalised linear regression models (GLM) with adjustment for design covariates were used to estimate mean differences in costs and effects by intention to treat.
+For the within-trial cost-effectiveness analysis, generalised linear regression models with adjustment for design covariates were used to estimate mean differences in costs and effects by ITT.
 The incremental treatment cost (inclusive of OHSS costs) per additional healthy baby and per additional live birth per first embryo transfer was estimated as the measure of cost-effectiveness.

 Non-parametric bootstrapping (1,000 iterations) was used to characterise uncertainty surrounding the joint difference in costs and effects, and to determine the probability of the freeze-all strategy being cost-effective at different thresholds of willingness to pay (WTP) per healthy baby and per live birth following first embryo transfer.
 Sensitivity analysis was conducted around the unit costs applied to transvaginal ultrasound scans as part of monitoring for frozen embryo transfer, and the inclusion of antenatal and delivery care costs.
-Analyses were performed using Stata version 15.
+Analyses were performed using Stata version 15 ( (StataCorp, TX, USA).

 Results

 Between 16th Feb 2016 and 30thApril 2019, 1,578 couples consented to participate in the trial, of whom 619 were randomised: 309 to freeze-all and 310 to fresh embryo transfer.
-Most cases that did not progress to randomisation (n=959, 61%) were due to the non-availability of three good quality embryos (n = 476, see Figure 1).
+Most cases that did not progress to randomisation (n=959, 61%) were because of non-availability of three good quality embryos (n = 476, Fig. 1).
 Of those randomised, 117 (19%) did not adhere to their allocated intervention.